emeagenciadigital/meilisearchadmin/README.md

 - ¿When and where will I receive download links?

 After the purchase, you will immediately (5min max) receive an email to the email address you used during the payment process.
 Remember to check spam.
-If you misspelled your email or did not receive it for any reason you can check.our contact information at the end of this readme file.
+If you misspelled your email or did not receive it for any reason you can contact us with the payment information.

 - ¿Discounts and money-back guarantees?